hphelion/documentation/cloudos/develop.md

 # Cloud OS Development with REST APIs

 Welcome!
-These topics describe the HP Cloud OS REST APIs for the value-added services.
+These topics describe the HP Helion Cloud OS REST APIs for the value-added services.

 ## Introduction

-HP Cloud OS features an interactive REST API environment: the HP Cloud OS API Documentation app.
+HP Helion Cloud OS features an interactive REST API environment: the HP Helion Cloud OS API Documentation app.
 Learn the syntax and properties by reading the well-organized reference details.
 Submit each request using the provided forms and immediately view the server response.
 The app is installed on your Cloud Controller.
 The documentation app's URLs per service are: